Updated with New Information On

 The 9 Best Commercial Espresso Machines for Small Coffee Shops

-Here are the top nine best commercial espresso machines for small coffee shops.
+Here are the top nine best commercial espresso machine for small coffee shops.
 They can help get you through minor rushes, long days, awkward silences (if the machine’s interesting to look at), or just get you over the hump of starting up a small coffee shop on a budget.

 - Ideal for smaller shops with limited space